This is a gun you should look out for in the second-hand market and here's why.

 When this shotgun first came out many people supposedly ‘in the know’ reckoned it filled a gap between the latest-generation 682 series and the much more expensive ASE models – boxlock versions of the famous SO sidelock series.

-How wrong can you get?
-The gun has firmly established itself as a top-level competition contender, with excellent publicity provided by DT10 users Richard Faulds and clay-shooting legend A.J.
+Instead, the gun stood strong on its own merits and established itself as a top-level competition contender, used by Richard Faulds and clay-shooting legend A.J.
 Smith.

 The main similarity with the ASE is it has a drop-out trigger mechanism.
 Push the safety as far forward as it will go, then push over the top lever, open the gun, and the trigger group can be pulled out downwards.

 The hammers are hinged from the bottom, and powered by V-springs rather than the coil springs found on cheaper Beretta models.
-As you would expect on a gun in this price range, the hammers and sears have been arranged to give extremely crisp and precise trigger pulls.
+The hammers and sears have been arranged to give extremely crisp and precise trigger pulls.
 The trigger blade is fully adjustable in a fore-and-aft plane to accommodate hands of all sizes, and transfer to the second barrel is by a recoil-driven inertia mechanism.

 Barrel selection is by Beretta’s usual rocking switch, built into the safety thumbpiece.
 This component is larger than on most other Berettas.
-The safety, as is right for a competition gun, is non-automatic.
+The safety is non-automatic, which is right for a competition gun.

 Lock-up is achieved by a cross-bolt running across the top of the action just above the centre line of the top barrel.
 When the top lever is pushed over, the bolt moves sideways and its end protrudes through a slot on the left side of the action frame.
 When the gun is closed, the bolt end retracts and projections on the breech ends of the barrel pass through slots in the action face, and engage with the bolt.
 This is the bolting system used on the SO sidelocks, and is extremely strong and positive.

-The top lever is of a curious shape – paddle-shaped and offset to the right.
-It looks a bit odd, but users say it provides for a very positive and fast reloading action.
+The top lever is curious – paddle-shaped and offset to the right.
+It looks a bit odd, but users report it provides for a very positive and fast reloading action.
 It works well for both left and right-handed shooters.

 Cocking rods pass through the lower sides of the action frame, and ejectors, of a beefed-up design compared to some other Beretta models, are spring-loaded.
 The barrels hinge on stub pins in the normal Beretta fashion.
 The fore-end iron includes an adjustment to take up slack in the jointing, should the gun ever shoot loose.